Ananta-Ranganathan/tl/README.md

 # Live Transcription and Translation Extension

 ## Introduction
 **TL (Translation Layer)** is a web application with both server and client components.
-The server is built using FastAPI and Flask, and the client is designed as a browser extension.
+The server is built using FastAPI, and the client is designed as a browser extension.

 ## Server
 The server handles audio file processing and translation.
 It includes: